 Plato expressed that ‘Life should be lived as play’.
 By this he was not trivialising life, he was declaring our need to see life as an adventure, like being in a playground.
 There is so much for us to explore and enjoy in our lives.
 The possibilities for learning new things and exploring our creativity are endless.
-When we take ourselves or life too seriously, we can forget this important truth.
-By loosing our sense of creative play we can accidentally become stressed and unhappy people.
+When we take ourselves or life too seriously and loose our sense of play we can accidentally become stressed and unhappy people.
 We can even become negative about ourselves, others, and life itself because we loose our essential creative sparkle – our wonder, our imagination.
 Our creativity makes us happy, and it is critical that we enjoy it constantly as a source of joy and healing.

 By embracing our natural creativity, we are able to practise a priceless kind of therapy tailor made for ourselves.
-There is such a thing as art therapy, you have likely heard of it, but anyone that loves singing or dancing for example, will tell you there is singing therapy, dancing therapy and so on.
+There is such a thing as art therapy, but anyone that loves singing or dancing for example, will tell you there is singing therapy, dancing therapy and so on.
 We heal our worries and hurries when we become immersed in our creative space and slip into the ‘flow’.
 Being in flow can happen with numerous different activities – acting, writing, drawing…we can loose ourselves and transcend into a higher consciousness.

 Creativity is like a muscle.
 The more you use it, the stronger it becomes.
 At any opportunity, take time out to daydream, imagine, create and explore.
-See the world with curious eyes so that when you look around you, the beauty of a single flower, the scent of freshly cut grass, particular shapes of clouds in the sky or the stars emerging from the night will move you.When we are moved by life, by any experience, conversation or moment, our creativity is stirred.
+See the world with curious eyes so that when you look around you the beauty of a single flower, particular shapes of clouds in the sky or tiny stars emerging from darkness will move you.When we are moved by life, by any experience, conversation or moment, our creativity is stirred.
 We have all felt that feeling of being deeply moved – whether by a person, a place or a thing.
-You might like to take a moment to think about that precious feeling.
-In this way, we can see how inspiration is a head and heart experience – it is something sacred in daily life.
+You might like to take a moment to think about that precious feeling now.
+Inspiration is a head and heart experience.
+It is something sacred in daily life.

 Mindfulness is a practise of being in the present moment and really be-ing present to life.
-Being ‘in flow’ and noticing details in our natural environment with a sense of appreciation are deeply creative practices that are available to us each day.
+Being ‘in the flow’ and noticing details in our natural environment with a sense of appreciation are deeply creative practices that are available to us each day.
 Every person is born creative in a different way, and taking time to get to know and love you own creativity is a very precious commitment to yourself.
-Seeing yourself as a creative person and allowing your unique voice and nature to be expressed in this life will allow you to experience fulfilment, peace, and endless inspiration.
-You will never need to worry about a shortage of ideas or motivation when you actively choose to live mindfully.
+Indeed, seeing yourself as a creative person and allowing your unique voice and nature to be expressed in this life will allow you to experience fulfilment, peace, and a deeper sense of meaning.
+When you actively choose to live mindfully, inspiration is endless.
 Tuning in with yourself in daily life simply by taking a few nice deep breaths, writing in your journal, taking a quiet walk alone or freely drawing, singing, dancing or simply pottering will recharge your creative self.

 There is a great emphasis in this life on productivity and accomplishment.
 While having goals and dreams is essential, creativity is a timeless, joyous experience that is never hurried, is never critical, is never right or wrong, it just is.
 This is why creative time is so therapeutic.
 There is no right or wrong, there is simply free expression.

-Some tell me they are not creative at all.
+Some people feel they are not creative at all.
 They may love mathematics, sports or science rather than the obviously creative pursuits such as visual arts and design.
 They may feel worried every time they pick up a pencil that their drawings will not be perfect, or that others’ work may be better.
-As we’ve learned, there is absolutely no right or wrong in creativity, and there is of course no such thing as perfection.
-I always ask people who claim not to be creative being in daily life if they are good problem solvers.
+There is absolutely no right or wrong in creativity, and there is of course no such thing as perfection.
+I always ask people who claim not to be creative if they are good problem solvers.
 If they daydream or dream at night.
 If they use visualisations to imagine what their futures may look like, or if they love listening to music.
 The answer to these questions is usually yes – of course!
 Again – this is creativity at play.
 Creativity is a part of everything and everyone.

 We are born to be creative, it is our natural instinct.
 The first peoples of our land, our Indigenous Australians, did not have a written recorded language.
 Stories were passed down from generation to generation through song, dance, art and story-telling.
 The sacred power of creativity allowed culture and tradition to be nurtured for many thousands of years.
 It is wonderful to take a moment to think about the richness of other cultures such as our ancient Egyptian, Greek and Chinese ancestors for instance, and all the inventions, the art, the dramas and folklore, the creative gifts they left us to enjoy and be inspired by.

-It is absolutely essential that we respect our creativity in daily life and find our passions.
+It is absolutely essential that we respect our creativity in daily life, and that we pursue our creative passions with a sense of freedom.
 When we live by our passions we are naturally happier people.
 We laugh, love, play and experience more.
 We deepen our appreciation for ourselves, each other, and all the joys of life.
 We simply live fully, and experience life in the present moment.
-In this way we are never short of inspiration or fresh ideas.
-We always find plenty of motivation for our projects and dreams, and we energise ourselves by enjoying the therapeutic benefits of creativity in daily life.
+In this way we are never short of inspiration or new ideas.
+We always find plenty of motivation for our projects and dreams, and we energise ourselves fully by enjoying the therapeutic benefits of creativity in daily life.

 Do you have any comments you would like to share?